soumyagour/Sales-Data-Analysis/README.md

 Visualization Tool : PowerBI

 Process includes:
-1) Importing data from Snowflake and transforming data in power query editor for data cleaning
+1) Importing data from Hive and transforming data in power query editor for data cleaning
 2) Data modeling
 3) Identifying & Creating Measures using DAX.
 4) Validating all data